-FORM 2

-(Regulation 9 (b))
+FORM 2 (Regulation 9 (b))

-ALLIED HEALTH PROFESSIONS COUNCIL: SUMMONS IN TERMS OF SECTION 38(8) (b) OF THE ALLIED HEALTH PROFESSIONS ACT (ACT NO. 7 OF 2004) TO APPEAR AS A WITNESS AT AN INQUIRY BY THE COUNCIL OR A COMMITTEE OF THE COUNCIL
+ALLIED HEALTH PROFESSIONS COUNCIL: SUMMONS IN TERMS OF SECTION 38 (8) (b) OF THE ALLIED HEALTH PROFESSIONS ACT (ACT NO. 7 OF 2004) TO APPEAR AS A WITNESS AT AN INQUIRY BY THE COUNCIL OR A COMMITTEE OF THE COUNCIL

-You

-(name)
+You(name)

 (occupation)

-of

-(business address)
+of(business address)

 (residential address)

 are hereby summoned to appear at

 on the day of

-20
+20, at

 of

 registered/enrolled under the said Act as

+Given under the hand of the

 of the Council this day of

 20

 Signature of President/Secretary

-^{} Delete whichever does not apply.
+Delete whichever does not apply.